Losant/losant-docs/docs/experiences/walkthrough/part1.md

 ![Add Route](/images/experiences/walkthrough/part-1/add-route.png "Add Route")

 Click the `Experience` tab on the application menu to manage your application's Experience.
 First-time users will be presented with a wizard that will automatically create a basic example experience.
-This guide will not use any of those auto generated resources, so it's recommended that you skip the bootsrap for now.
+This guide will not use any of those auto generated resources, so it's recommended that you skip the bootstrap for now.

 Click the `Endpoints` option in the `Experience` menu.
 On the Endpoints page, you'll see an `Add` button in the top right corner of the endpoints list.
 Click `Add` to create the new endpoint for user registration.